cvklein/SoPConveningWiki/docs/index.md

 Congratulations!
 You're convening a course for the School of Philosophy.
 The systems and bureaucracy at ANU can be overwhelming even to experienced convenors.
 This is an attempt to make it more manageable.

+This is an evolving document.
+Some stuff will get fleshed out as I go.

 Since deadlines are variable, they are *in italics* as much as possible.

 There is also a [Quick link reference](#quick-links) at the end.